The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Materials Methods

+Refer to Figure~\ref{fig:auguso-augmentations} for a visual example of each transformation in AugUS-O. Algorithmic details and parameter settings for the StandardAug and AugUS-O pipelines are in Appendices~\ref{apx:byol-transformations}~and~\ref{apx:us-specific-transformations}, respectively.
 As is common in stochastic data augmentation, each transformation was applied with some probability.
 Table~\ref{tab:us-specific-augs} gives the entire sequence of transformations, the probability with which each is applied.
-Visuals of positive pairs produced using the BYOL and AugUS-O augmentation pipelines can be found in Fig.~\ref{subfig:aug-examples-1} and Fig.~\ref{subfig:aug-examples-2}, respectively.
+Visuals of positive pairs produced using the StandardAug and AugUS-O augmentation pipelines can be found in Fig.~\ref{subfig:aug-examples-1} and Fig.~\ref{subfig:aug-examples-2}, respectively.

 We conducted an informal assessment of the similarity of positive pairs.
-Positive pairs were produced for $50$ randomly sampled images, using both the BYOL and the AugUS-O pipelines.
+Positive pairs were produced for $50$ randomly sampled images, using both the StandardAug and the AugUS-O pipelines.
 The pairs were presented in random order to one of the authors, who is an expert in point-of-care US.
-They were aware of the two pipelines, but were not told which pipeline produced each pair.
+They were aware of the two pipelines but were not told which pipeline produced each pair.
 The expert was asked to mark the pairs they believed conveyed the same clinical impression.
-We observed that $58\%$ of pairs produced with the BYOL pipeline were marked as similar, whereas $70\%$ of the AugUS-O pairs were marked as similar.
-While not conclusive, this check added credence to the semantics-preserving intention of the design.
+We observed that $58\%$ of pairs produced with the StandardAug pipeline were marked as similar, whereas $70\%$ of the AugUS-O pairs were marked as similar.
+While not conclusive, this manual evaluation added credence to the semantics-preserving intention of the design.